Jimmy Kimmel continues war against GOP senator over health care bill

-Comedian Jimmy Kimmel was on Day 2 of his war against GOP Sen. Bill Cassidy of Louisiana on Wednesday night over the lawmaker's health care bill, which is the latest Republican effort to hamstring Obamacare.
+Comedian Jimmy Kimmel was on Day 2 of his war with Sen. Bill Cassidy of Louisiana on Wednesday night over the lawmaker's health care bill, the latest Republican effort to hamstring Obamacare.

-Wednesday's monologue was a continuation of Kimmel's scathing attack on Tuesday, where he excoriated the senator for a health care bill that the late night funnyman said didn't past the test.
+Wednesday's monologue was a continuation of Kimmel's scathing attack on Tuesday, where he excoriated the senator for a health care bill that Kimmel said didn't past his test.

 However, GOP lawmakers are not cowing to the comedian.